jborgers/PMD-jPinpoint-rules/docs/JavaCodeQuality.md

 #### IEAH01

-**Observation: Objects don’t have well-defined equals and hashCode methods.** Often the equals and/or the hashCode methods are missing or incompatible.
+**Observation: Object does not implement equals nor hashCode method.** Often the equals and/or the hashCode methods are missing or incompatible.
 If equals and hashCode are not well-defined, this means that comparing (with equals) references to these objects is equivalent to finding out whether they refer to the same object, instead of finding out whether the objects are logically equivalent.
 **Problem:** Does not meet programmer expectations and when instances of the class are used as map keys, set elements or certain List operations, this results in unpredictable, undesirable behavior.
 Example where Amount does not define equals nor hashCode method:
 ````java